elad-bar/ha-blueiris/docs/blueiris-server.md

 In order to support the MQTT binary sensors for the camera, some additional configuration needs to be performed on both Home Assistant and Blue Iris:

-Assuming you are using the built-in MQTT server or the add-on Mosquitto broker,

-in the Home Assistant `Configuration | Users panel`,

-create a new user for Blue Iris to connect to the MQTT broker with.
+Assuming you are using the built-in MQTT server or the add-on Mosquitto broker, in the Home Assistant `Configuration | Users panel`, create a new user that Blue Iris can use to connect to the MQTT broker.
 This user may be placed in the Users Group, to limit the scope of its access, since it is only required to connect to the MQTT broker.

-Otherwise, create a user appropriate for Blue Iris in your chosen MQTT broker.
+If you are using another MQTT broker, create a user appropriate for Blue Iris there.

-In the Blue Iris Options panel, on the `Digital IO and IoT` tab under `MQTT`, select `"Configure..."` and enter the host and port of the Home Assistant MQTT server, and the username and password created for the Blue Iris user.
+To connect Blue Iris to MQTT broker go to the Blue Iris `Settings/Info` options panel, then on the `Digital IO and IoT` tab under `MQTT`, select `Configure…` and enter the host and port of the Home Assistant MQTT server, and the username and password created for the Blue Iris user.

 ![Blue Iris Edit MQTT Server](https://github.com/elad-bar/ha-blueiris/blob/master/docs/images/bi-edit_mqtt_server.png)

 ###### Troubleshooting

 * Do you have a MQTT broker set up and configured?
-It is recommend to use the [Mosquitto MQTT broker](https://www.home-assistant.io/addons/mosquitto/) add-on, instead of the HA embedded broker - Mosquitto appears to be much more robust.
-Check that the broker is starting up clean and the topics are coming in without pitching errors.
+It is recommend to use the [Mosquitto MQTT broker](https://www.home-assistant.io/addons/mosquitto/) add-on, instead of the HA embedded broker - Mosquitto appears to be much more robust and the built-in broke is deprecated.
+Check that the broker is starting up cleanly and the topics are coming in without pitching errors.
+[MQTT Explorer](http://mqtt-explorer.com) is a useful free tool for checking the flow of MQTT messages.
 * Do you have the [MQTT Integration configured](https://www.home-assistant.io/addons/mosquitto/#home-assistant-configuration)?
 It's not sufficient to just install/start the broker.
 Make sure to check the `Enable discovery` box when you configure the integration.

   ![Integrations MQTT](https://github.com/elad-bar/ha-blueiris/blob/master/docs/images/ha-integrations_mqtt.png)